alexanderjac/IMDB-Data-Engineering-Project/README.md

+Objective:

+The aim of the project is to analyse the movies data from multiple sources and perform ETL processes using Talend.

 • Designed a Data Warehouse for the IMDB movies, people, and TV series database

 • Developed and optimized 100+ ETL jobs for ensuring one-click load to the entire data warehouse using a master job by parallelization